saik212/space_invaders/README.md

 #Space Invaders

-#TODO:
+##Written in Javascript and HTML

+#How to play:
+- Go to: www.saikandala.com/space_invaders
+- Press Enter to Play
-- Namespaces
+- Spacebar: Shoot
-- Utils
+- Left Arrow: Left
-- MovingObject
+- Right Arrow: Right

-- Game over when any invader passes threshold
+#Have fun!